-Though a comparatively small problem, OR cocaine addiction is growing in many of the state’s regions.
+Though a comparatively small problem, the rate cocaine addiction among Oregonians is growing statewide.
 Oregon’s cocaine supply is more limited than its heroin or methamphetamine inventory, yet it accounts for a growing number of rehab admissions in the state each year.
-Oregon cocaine is brought in through southern states by Hispanic drug trafficking organizations, and is advancing in popularity across the entire state.
-Cocaine addiction, perhaps more than that of any other drug has been, associated with violence and criminal activity around Oregon.
+Cocaine is brought into Oregon through southern states by Hispanic drug trafficking organizations, and is advancing in popularity across the entire state.
+Cocaine addiction, perhaps more than that of any other drug, has been associated with violence and criminal activity around Oregon.

-OR heroin addiction is one of the largest and most immediate illegal drug threats to the state’s population.
-The most common form of heroin in Oregon is called Mexican “black tar”, and is shipped through California and Texas.
+Heroin addiction is one of the largest and most immediate illegal drug threats to Oregon's population.
+The most common form of heroin in Oregon is Mexican “black tar,” which is shipped through California and Texas.
 Heroin addiction is arguably the most deadly and instantaneous chemical dependency known to man, and is responsible for a huge chunk of drug rehab admissions in Oregon, and around the world.
 The Oregon heroin trade is controlled primarily by Hispanic cartels that fix prices, control inventory, and violently defend their enterprise against rival elements.

-OR methamphetamine addiction rivals heroin in scope and popularity.
+Methamphetamine addiction rivals heroin in scope and popularity all across Oregon.
 Between the infiltration of foreign product from Mexico and Canada and the rapid proliferation of domestic production in clandestine laboratories in the suburbs, methamphetamine abuse and distribution has grown to crisis proportions in Oregon.
 Law enforcement officials have gone to great lengths to stem the tide of methamphetamine addiction, including attempted banning of popular cough-syrup ingredient pseudoephedrine (a primary ingredient in methamphetamine), but have had little success.

-The term “club drug” is used to refer to the family of drugs consisting of MDMA (ecstasy), GHB, LSD, Ketamine, and PCP.
+The term “club drug” is used to refer to the family of drugs consisting of MDMA (molly), GHB, LSD, Ketamine, and PCP.
 They are so named for their close association with bar and nightclub scenes.
-The most popular club drug in Oregon is ecstasy.
+The most popular club drug in Oregon is molly.
 It’s widely available in the state’s bars and nightclubs, and has also managed to infiltrate colleges and high schools.
-OR club drug addiction mostly effects teenagers and young adults who take them as part of a social experience.
+Club drug addiction mostly affects teenagers and young adults who take them as part of a social experience.
 It’s responsible for an increasingly high number of the state’s drug rehab admissions.
 Mexican Ketamine and GHB is also widely available, and has been the subject of numerous seizures over the past few years.